-School Hours Activities: For activities during school hours, the visit leaders and EVC are aware of any relevant medical information for all participants, including staff.

-Out-of-Hours Activities: For activities outside school hours, the visit leaders/EVC, emergency contacts, and base contact are all aware of any relevant medical information and emergency contact details for participants and staff.
+- academy Hours Activities: For activities during academy hours, the visit leaders and EVC are aware of any relevant medical information for all participants, including staff. - Out-of-Hours Activities: For activities outside academy hours, the visit leaders/EVC, emergency contacts, and base contact are all aware of any relevant medical information and emergency contact details for participants and staff.